 It is unfortunate that as of yet no cure exists for either COPD or GERD However, the symptoms of both can be managed with certain lifestyle modifications and medications.
 Try out our tips to try and reduce the occurrence of acid reflux.

 The Lung Health Institute offers alternatives to the same medications and supplemental oxygen for sufferers of lung disease.
-If you are suffering from COPD or another lung disease, contact a patient coordinator today at to find out if lung restoration treatment is a viable option for you.
+If you are suffering from COPD or another lung disease, contact a patient coordinator today at to find out if Cellular Therapy is a viable option for you.